Owls to Athens

 Owls to Athens is a historical novel written by H.N.
 Turteltaub (a pseudonym of Harry Turtledove).
 It was first published in hardcover by Forge Books in December 2004.
 The book was reissued under the author's real name as a trade paperback and ebook by Phoenix Pick in March 2015.
 It is the fourth book of the so-called "Hellenic Traders" series of historical novels.

 Plot

-The book features the continuaing adventures of a pair of Greek traders from Rhodes.
-Sostratos and Menedemos arrive in Athens in time for the Dionysia.
-Sostratos spends much of his time visiting with his old teachers.
-His cousin, Menedemos finds himself having a sexual encounter with an important Athenian woman.
+The book features the continuing adventures of a pair of Greek traders from Rhodes.
+Sostratos and Menedemos arrive in Athens in time for the Greater Dionysia festival.
+Scholarly Sostratos spends much of his time visiting with his old philosophy teachers and seeing plays like Menandros' Kolax ("The Flatterer").
+His cousin Menedemos, out for sexual adventures as usual, courts disaster by seducing Xenokleia, the wife of their host Protmakhos and an important woman in her own right.

 Title

 "Taking owls to Athens" was a contemporary Greek saying, roughly the equivalent of the modern "selling snow to eskimos" or "carrying coals to Newcastle".
 The saying referred to the owl depicted on Athenian silver drachmas, Attica being home to large silver mines.